-The associate vice president of academic affairs will also review the student evaluations of teaching of all part-time faculty members and bring to the attention of the department chair any concerns she or he might have about faculty performance.
+The Dean of Continuing, Graduate & Online Programs will also review the student evaluations of teaching of all part-time faculty members and bring to the attention of the department chair any concerns she or he might have about faculty performance.

 All part-time adjunct faculty members will have a comprehensive review by their department chair or her/his designee in the first semester and their sixth semester of teaching at the college.
 The review will consist of an in-class observation, review of student evaluations of teaching, and a face-to-face conversation.
+For online courses, a review of the online course using an online course quality rubric will substitute for the in-class observation portion of the review.
 At the conclusion of the review, the person conducting the review will create a letter summarizing the performance of the faculty member, including any recommendations for improvement.
-Within two weeks of completing the review, a copy of the letter is sent to the faculty member and to the associate vice president of academic affairs for review and inclusion in the faculty member's file.
+Within two weeks of completing the review, a copy of the letter is sent to the faculty member and to the Dean of Continuing, Graduate & Online Programs for review and inclusion in the faculty member's file.

 After the sixth semester review, part-time faculty members are eligible for an increase in stipend.
-The department chair will make this recommendation to the associate vice president of academic affairs.
+The department chair will make this recommendation to the Dean of Continuing, Graduate & Online Programs.

 All part-time adjunct faculty members will be expected to understand and complete the ECC student learning objectives and other learning objectives for the classes they teach and also participate fully in all ECC and other assessments of student learning objectives.
 Non-compliance and/or poor performance in these areas may be grounds for dismissal or non-reappointment.